Bonding to New-Born Babies

-Baby’s need for sleep is very big.
+Baby’s need for sleep is enormous.
 About 15-18 hours per 24 hours the first month.
 That means you are not “on” all the time.
 More on this subject later.

 You can do things yourself, which help the bonding process.

-- The fathers backing the mother up will enable her to relax and believe that she can breast feed the child (or manage feeding with infant feeding formula) and loving the baby.
+- The fathers backing the mother up will enable her to relax and believe that she can breastfeed the child (or manage to feed with infant feeding formula) and love the baby.

-Let the awake moments be a high lighted time.
-You might be very tired yourself, but it pays off to be generous and make it a priority to get eye contact and smile to baby at a short distance. ( 25 cm./10 inches).
+Let the waking moments be a high lighted time.
+You might be very tired yourself, but it pays off to be generous and make it a priority to get eye contact and smile to the baby at a short distance. ( 25 cm./10 inches).

 He can only see you clearly at that distance.
 Good to remember also when you change the little one.
-Every awake moment should be spent investing in this emotional development.
+Every waking moment should be spent investing in this emotional development.

 The bonding process is like a “pas des deux” where the two ballet dancers dance together perfectly without stepping on each other’s feet.

 I found a powerful example of the skin to skin contact that literally saved the premature baby.
 See the link above if you wish.

 I will underline the need for trying to guess the demand so that you feed when he is hungry and put to sleep when tired.
 It sounds simple, but I regard it as fine art, and I have helped many confused and exhausted parents to read the signs.

 I know too well that some parent themselves is lacking the love from their parents.
 That makes it so difficult to give, what you don’t have.